embeddeddevroom/fosdem-2020/cfp-announcement.md

 and follow the following rules:

-     * If you do not have an account yet, please create one, if you have submitted a talk in one of the previous years, please re-use your old account.
+     * If you do not have an account yet, please create one; if you have submitted a talk in one of the previous years, please re-use your old account.

-     * Select as the Track "Embedded, mobile and automotive devroom"
+     * Select as the Track "Embedded, Mobile and Automotive devroom"

      * Select as the Event Type "Lecture"